-Talbot was a moped built by a bicycle dealer named H. J. Talbot of Northwood, London.
+Talbot mopeds were built by a bicycle dealer named H. J. Talbot of Norwood, London.

 He used a 49cc Mini-Motor engine, hung under the open frame ahead of the pedals to drive a counter-shaft with clutch by V-belt with chain to the rear wheel.
 It was also fitted with pedalling gear with a two-speed Derailleur, Webb girder forks, stirrup brake at the front and drum brake at the rear.